dcrossleyau/speculations/workflow/folio-workflow-engine.md

 and
 Mike Taylor.

 At this stage, the contents of this document should be considered as a foundation for discussion, rather than as a design for implementation.
+The document's purpose is not to guide design, but to provide a mofe concrete vision of what workflow is or could be, so that future discussions have a more secure footing and do not drift away into abstractions.

 ## Background